-The North Entrance to Hidden Falls, at Mississippi River Blvd. near Magoffin Ave., is the busiest entry in the Hidden Falls - Crosby Farm Regional Park.
+The North Entrance to Hidden Falls, at Mississippi River Blvd. near Magoffin Ave., is the busiest entry in the Hidden Falls -Crosby Farm Regional Park.
 It is, however, difficult for park users to navigate, requiring a hairpin turn if approaching from the south.
 Sight lines are limited due to a retaining wall and gate between the driveway and the road, and the curving road.
 Work with the City's Public Works Department to improve the intersection's safety.
 Options include: reconfiguration of the intersection, retaining wall and/or gate, striping, or signage.
-Estimated Cost: \$200,000

-3K: Improve Parking (low)
+3K: Improve Hidden Falls North Parking (low)

-The existing parking lots in the north section of Hidden Falls include a 19 stall lot near the pavilion.
-The surface is in fair condition many patches and is in need of reconstruction.
-It has a narrow, one-way center lane that is not accessible by emergency vehicles.
+The existing parking lots in the north section of Hidden Falls include one at the top of the bluff off of MRB, one lot near the pavilion, and four smaller parking lots near the boat launch area.
+The surface of all lots are in fair-poor condition and is in need of reconstruction and reconfiguration.
+The parking at the base of the bluff has a narrow, one-way center lane that is not accessible by emergency vehicles.
 Four smaller parking areas for vehicles without trailers are scattered along a loop driveway and are not striped.
 The parking configuration is confusing, and the loop driveway covers more of the park with impervious surface than may be necessary.
-Options to improve these parking areas include: reconfigure the pavilion parking lot to allow for emergency vehicle access and consider adding an exit drive; reconfigure the parking loop to reduce impervious surface; stripe all parking spaces; resurface lots as needed.
+Driveways and path crossings are not indicated throughout.
+Options to improve these parking areas include: reconfigure the pavilion parking lot to allow for emergency vehicle access; consider adding an exit drive or drop off zone for buses; reconfigure the parking loop to reduce impervious surface; stripe all parking spaces; resurface lots as needed.
+Redesigning the parking lot at the top of the bluff should be considered in conjunction with reducing the parking lot sizes in the floodplain to reduce potential damage during floods.